Abdulla-22/Abdulla-22/README.md

 <h2 align="left">Hi 👋!
-My name is YOUR_NAME and I'm a Full-Stack Developer & Electrical Engineer from Bahrain.</h2>
+My name is Abdulla and I'm a Full-Stack Developer & Electrical Engineer from Bahrain.</h2>

 ### 🚀 About Me
 - 🔭 I’m currently working on: **Real-time applications & PLC programming**